exakat/php-dictionary/dictionary/dynamic-class.ini.rst

 For a dynamic call, the name of the class may or may not start with a ``\`` char: both cases work.

-Dynamic class may be used with static calls, for class constants, enum cases, static method or static property.
+Dynamic class may be used with static calls, class constants, enum cases, static method or static property.
 Here, the call is static, as it actually does not depends on the object, but on the class of the object.

 It may also be used with the instantiation operator ``new``.